CABOMETYX® (cabozantinib) is indicated for the treatment of patients with advanced renal cell carcinoma (RCC).

-Reversible Posterior Leukoencephalopathy Syndrome (RPLS): RPLS, a syndrome of subcortical vasogenic edema diagnosed by characteristic finding on MRI, can occur with CABOMETYX.
+Reversible Posterior Leukoencephalopathy Syndrome (RPLS): RPLS, a syndrome of subcortical vasogenic edema diagnosed by characteristic findings on MRI, can occur with CABOMETYX.
 Evaluate for RPLS in patients presenting with seizures, headache, visual disturbances, confusion, or altered mental function.
 Discontinue CABOMETYX in patients who develop RPLS.

 Embryo-Fetal Toxicity: CABOMETYX can cause fetal harm.
 Advise pregnant women and females of reproductive potential of the potential risk to a fetus.
 Verify the pregnancy status of females of reproductive potential prior to initiating CABOMETYX and advise them to use effective contraception during treatment and for 4 months after the last dose.

 Strong CYP3A4 Inhibitors: If coadministration with strong CYP3A4 inhibitors cannot be avoided, reduce the CABOMETYX dosage.
 Avoid grapefruit or grapefruit juice.

 Strong CYP3A4 Inducers: If coadministration with strong CYP3A4 inducers cannot be avoided, increase the CABOMETYX dosage.
 Avoid St. John’s wort.

 USE IN SPECIFIC POPULATIONS

 Lactation: Advise women not to breastfeed during CABOMETYX treatment and for 4 months after the final dose.

 Hepatic Impairment: In patients with moderate hepatic impairment, reduce the CABOMETYX dosage.
 CABOMETYX is not recommended for use in patients with severe hepatic impairment.

 Please see accompanying full Prescribing Information.